bigbigmdm/GAOMON-M106K-PRO-in-LINUX/README.md

 Out of the box the device works immediately.
 Positions normally, but is detected by the system as some variant of the touchpad in the SETUP/Mouse and Touchpad menu.
 Pressing force is displayed correctly in the Krita graphical editor, but the function keys don't work.

 The **lsusb** command identifies it as **256c:006d**.
+It might also be 256c:006e - @speculatrix, found his tablet which was bought in early 2024 had a different ID. so amend the above identifier as needed.

 The following is required for the device to work fully:

-1. change file **/usr/share/X11/xorg.conf.d/70-wacom.conf** for openSUSE **/etc/X11/xorg.conf.d/70-wacom.conf** (for older versions of LM - 50-wacom.conf.
+1. create a file called **/usr/share/X11/xorg.conf.d/71-gaomon.conf** (in openSUSE it would be **/etc/X11/xorg.conf.d/7-gaomon.conf**).
+For older versions of LM - 51-gaomon.conf.
 This software does not work with buttons.
 You can update the wacom driver from the Wacom page on github: https://github.com/linuxwacom/input-wacom/wiki/Installing-input-wacom-from-source ), added to the end of file:
 ```
 #Gaomon M106K_Pro
     Section "InputClass"
     Identifier "GAOMON Gaomon Tablet"
     MatchUSBID "256c:006d"
+    # comment above and uncomment below as required
+    #MatchUSBID "256c:006e"
     MatchDevicePath "/dev/input/event*"
     Driver "wacom"
     EndSection
 ```

-Note that another person, @speculatrix, found his tablet has usb ID 256c:006e, so use "lsusb" and check what you see and amend the above pattern if required.

 2. After rebooting, the **xsetwacom --list** command will output the following:
 ```